Elizabeth Short was in Los Angeles on December 5, 1946. She left for San Diego on December 8. She had fewer than 6 weeks to live.

 Red finished his tale with: “I’ll never pick up another dame as long as I live.”

 Aggie believed Red was innocent, and shared her gut feelings with the police.
-Red had been forthcoming in his interview and Aggie knew right away that he wasn’t a killer.
+Red was forthcoming in his interview and Aggie knew right away he wasn’t a killer.
 Red was just a frightened man with goofy ideas about love tests.

 Aggie spent a couple of miserable days at her desk bored out of her mind.
 Then she got pissed-off enough to fight back.
 She didn’t get huffy or raise her voice.
 She brought in an embroidery project.
-Shortly the other newsroom denizens were snickering.
-One of the other newswomen, Caroline Walker, said: “What do you think of that?
+Other newsroom denizens snickered.
+Another newswomen, Caroline Walker, said: “What do you think of that?
 Here’s the best reporter on the Herald, on the biggest day of one of the best stories in years—sitting in the office doing fancy work!”

 The next day Aggie was reassigned to the story—only to be pulled off a second time.
 What the hell was going on?

-Normally Elizabeth’s prints would have been flown to the FBI but a blizzard had grounded aircraft in the East.
-If cops had to wait for the weather to clear identification could take as much as a week.
+Normally fingerprints prints were flown to the FBI but a blizzard grounded aircraft in the East.
+If cops waited for the weather to clear, identification could take as much as a week.
 Seven days is an eternity in a homicide investigation.

-The symbiotic relationship between the police and the press that existed in those days made their next move possible.
+In the 1940s the press and police had a symbiotic relationship which served them both well.
 Without access to planes the LAPD’s investigation was at a standstill.
-But, luckily, they had William Randolph Hearst’s resources to rely on.
-The Examiner had recently acquired a Soundphoto machine which could be the solution to the conundrum.
+But, luckily, they could rely on William Randolph Hearst’s resources.
+The Examiner had a Soundphoto machine which could be the solution to the conundrum.
 It might be possible to transmit the fingerprints to the FBI via the precursor to the facsimile machine.
 Of course the newspaper expected a quid pro quo—an exclusive.
 With the clock ticking, Capt.
 Donohoe reluctantly agreed.

 Sending fingerprints over the Soundphoto machine had never been tried before, but it was worth the effort.
 To everyone’s amazement and relief the prints, after a couple of minor glitches, were successfully transmitted to the FBI.
 It didn’t take the bureau long to identify the dead woman as Elizabeth Short.
-The last address the agency had for her was in Santa Barbara.
-Santa Barbara police had arrested the Massachusetts native in 1943 for underage drinking.
-She had been sent home to her mother Phoebe.
+The last address the agency had for her in California was in Santa Barbara.
+Santa Barbara police arrested the Massachusetts native in 1943 for underage drinking.
+She was sent home to her mother Phoebe.

-Now that the dead girl had a name the Examiner’s city editor, Jim Richardson, assigned re-write man Wayne Sutton to break the news to Phoebe.
-Sutton was less than thrilled when Richardson instructed him to lie to Phoebe.
-Richardson wanted Phoebe to believe that her daughter had won a beauty contest.
-It was only after Sutton had pumped her for information on her daughter that he would be allowed to deliver the news of her tragic death.
+Now that the dead girl had a name the Examiner’s city editor, Jim Richardson, assigned re-write man Wayne Sutton to break the news to her mother Phoebe.
+Sutton was not thrilled when Richardson instructed him to lie to Phoebe.
+Richardson wanted her to believe that her daughter won a beauty contest.
+It was only after Sutton had pumped her for information on her daughter that he was allowed to deliver the news of her tragic death.

 It may have been shock that kept Phoebe on the line after hearing the worst news of her life.
-Sutton learned from Phoebe that Elizabeth had recently stayed in San Diego and he was given the address.
+Sutton learned from Phoebe that Elizabeth recently stayed in San Diego and she gave him the address.
 Sutton told Phoebe that the Examiner would pay her fare to Los Angeles.
 The paper needed to keep Phoebe close so they could explore leads and milk her for further information on her murdered child.

 Examiner reporters were dispatched up and down the coast from Santa Barbara to San Diego to glean whatever they could from interviews with police and anyone else who may have come into contact with Elizabeth.

 While reporters were out searching for information, the Examiner received an anonymous tip that Elizabeth had kept memory books filled with photos and letters.
-The books were allegedly in a trunk that had been lost in transit from the east.
-Reporters went to the Greyhound station in downtown Los Angeles.
+The books were allegedly in a trunk that was lost in transit from the east.
+Reporters from the Examiner went to the Greyhound station in downtown Los Angeles.
 There wasn’t a trunk, but there was a suitcase and some bags.